Choosing a course

 Remember, there might be subjects available at university that you couldn't study at school or college, so make sure you explore all of your options.

 You should also make sure your grades meet the specific GCSE and A-level requirements for the course.
-At Sussex, we know students have had their education disrupted due to Covid-19, that's why we are reducing our entry requirements for 2021.
+At Sussex, we recognised the challenges and disruption everyone experienced in the global Covid-19 pandemic, so we took the decision to reduce our entry requirements for 2021.
+With the ongoing uncertainties, we have kept this reduced level for 2022.
 Find out more about contextual offers and explore our courses.

 Research and compare courses

 Once you know your subject area, delve a bit deeper and start looking at specific courses at a range of universities.

 Compare the syllabus, modules, teaching methods and opportunities for studying abroad or work placements.

 No two courses are the same, English Literature at one university could follow a very different syllabus at another.
 If your heart is set on studying a particular topic, make sure it's listed as a module or area of study.

 Check the facilities available

 Take a virtual campus tour, or visit a number of universities at their Open Days.
 This way you can see the type of facilities available to you while you study.

 Consider if the facilities, equipment and study spaces suit your needs.